Fact-checked against ATO — Multiple jobs or multiple payments on 2026-04-25.

 - The extra withholding shows up at lodgment as additional credit, reducing the bill (or producing a refund)

-The ATO has tax withheld calculators that help work out the right amount.
-The TFN declaration and Withholding Declaration forms are on the ATO’s forms hub.
+The ATO has tax withheld calculators to help you land on the right figure.
+You’ll find the TFN declaration and Withholding Declaration forms on the ATO’s forms hub.

 Beyond two PAYG jobs – gig, contract, and side income